Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Methodology

 where $\phi_v(\theta_v,\cdot)$ and $\phi_e(\theta_e,\cdot)$ represent the visual and EEG modality encoders, respectively, with $\theta_v$ and $\theta_e$ as their parameters. $W_f^e$ and $W_f^v$ are the weight matrices that determine the relative significance of the features extracted from the visual and EEG modalities. $W_f$ and $b_f$ act as the parameters in the fusion process.

 Combined with Eq.~\eqref{eq10} and Eq.~\eqref{eq11}, the gradient can be expressed as

 $\phi_v(\theta_v,F_v^i)$ and $\phi_e(\theta_e,F_e^i)$ are simplified as $\phi_v^i$ and $\phi_e^i$ for convenience.
 When a particular modality, such as the visual modality, exhibits classification performance, it contributes more to the gradient $\frac{\partial \mathcal{L}_{CE}^{f}}{\partial G_f^i}$ through the expression $W_fW_f^v\phi_v^i$, thereby leading to a lower loss globally.
 Therefore, the EEG modality, characterized by lower confidence in accurate predictions, will obtain limited optimization during parameter updates via backpropagation.
-This phenomenon shows that the unimodal model might be overtrained or underoptimized when the training of the multimodal model is about to converge.
+This phenomenon indicates that unimodal models may become overtrained or underoptimized as the multimodal model approaches convergence.

 In this imbalanced training phenomenon, the disparate learning efficiencies of unimodality hinder the performance of the fusion model, resulting in under-optimized and overfitting representations that constrain the overall model performance.
 Thus, our proposed dynamic modulation block aims to dynamically balance the learning levels of modalities until they reach their optimal performance.